-4.3 Data Harmonization
+4.3.
+Data harmonization

 Since our main research question concerns the interaction between upstream and downstream industries in terms of both production and trade, we first need to establish links between these industries.
-For this purpose, we use the input-output (I-O) tables from the EUROSTAT database for 2001-2013.
-Specifically, we use aggregated I-O tables for EU27 or EA17 countries9, since they are available from EUROSTAT for the whole period of interest.
-The I-O tables reflect well the intercountry inter-industry relations that we are interested in, because the markets consisting of EU27 or EA17 countries are homogenous enough to minimize differences in vertical linkages between industries within different countries.
-Moreover, the above strategy enables us to use the best existing information because national I-O tables are often not provided on an annual basis and/or are sparse.
-In sum, the aggregated I-O tables allow us to construct a matrix with coefficients representing the share of output supplied to different downstream industries, which
+For this purpose, we use the input-output (I-O) tables from the EUROSTAT database for 2001-2013.8 Specifically, we use aggregated I-O tables for EU27 or EA17 countries9, since they are available from EUROSTAT for the whole period of interest.
+The I-O tables reflect well the inter-country inter-industry relations that we are interested in, because the markets consisting of EU27 or EA17 countries are homogenous enough to minimize differences in vertical linkages between industries within different countries.
+Moreover, the above strategy enables us to use the best existing information because multiple-country I-O tables do not exist, and national I-O tables are often not provided on an annual basis.
+In sum, the I-O tables allow us to construct a matrix with coefficients representing the share of output supplied to different downstream industries, which will be used for definition of variables used in our analysis in a way that we describe later.